poojahooda22/3d-glass-effect/README.md

 To learn more aboutNext.js, take a look at
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next
 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactiv
-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedbac

 ## Deploy on Vercel